 Dentists often recommend brushing and flossing twice daily, but including mouthrinse in your daily routine can be vital to not only a fresh mouth but also to a healthy mouth.
 A mouthrinse may reduce plaque and tartar build-up, reduce periodontal diseases, refresh breath, and even whiten teeth.
 There are many factors to consider prior to purchasing and using mouthwash, such as the age of the user, the purpose for using mouthrinse, and any potential issues with products.
 To begin, it is important to distinguish between the terms mouthwash and mouthrinse, according to the American Dental Association.
 Patients use mouthwash after daily brushing and flossing, which often contains higher amounts of alcohol for a fresh breath feeling.
 Mouthrinse, on the other hand, benefits patients when used prior to brushing and flossing, and helps to control bad breath and prevent plaque buildup.
-To read more information regarding the ADA standards and definitions, please follow the link by clicking HERE.

 Although mouthrinse is beneficial to oral health, there are some side effects of overusing or misusing mouthrinse.
 If the rinse contains alcohol, an overuse of gargling may result in dry mouth in patients.
 Children who use mouthrinse should be monitored to avoid swallowing.
 If a large amount is swallowed, parents and guardians should seek medical care and poison control immediately.